reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 1. Reduce repetition.
 1. Automate the generation of boilerplate code.
 2. Provide the capability to trap errors at compile time such as potential null pointer checks.
-3. Customize run-time behavior based on the presence of custom annotations.
+3. Customize runtime behavior based on the presence of custom annotations.

 An example of a Custom annotation would be the @Company annotation below attached to the Employee class.
 When creating multiple instances of the CustomAnnotatedEmployee class we can skip adding the Company information in the constructor since those attributes would be automatically included.